Why NO Pain Means MORE Gain

 Because the experiences and skills you learn in therapy transfer over into your daily life such as working out or doing your job, or even love-making.

 This way, your bodymind becomes far more conscious of what’s really going on within you.
-And, gradually at first, you literally STOP tolerating many of the things you do that are not good for you.
+And, gradually at first, you literally STOP tolerating many of the things you do that are not all that good for you, if at all.

-(Counterintuitively, much of “self-awareness” operates well before, or “below and beyond” the conscious mind realizing what’s going on.)
+(Counterintuitively, much of “self-awareness” operates well before, or “below and beyond” the conscious mind feeling or realizing what’s going on.)

 You also learn to find those many brief moments throughout the day where you can instantly relax one or more muscle groups for brief moments, so as to prevent long-term accumulation of too much C.E.M.&.N.T.